tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 ### Negative

+* complexity of bisection

+### Neutral

 * social consensus can be prone to errors (for cases where a new light client joins a network or it has been offline for too long)

-### Neutral